URL of this page: https://medlineplus.gov/genetics/condition/autosomal-dominant-partial-epilepsy-with-auditory-features/

 Causes

-Mutations in the LGI1 gene cause ADPEAF.
-This gene provides instructions for making a protein called Lgi1 or epitempin, which is found primarily in nerve cells (neurons) in the brain.
-Although researchers have proposed several functions for this protein, its precise role in the brain remains uncertain.
+The LGI1 gene provides instructions for making a protein called Lgi1 or epitempin, which is found primarily in nerve cells (neurons) in the brain.
+Although the precise role of epitempin remains uncertain, researchers suggest it may play a role at the junction of neurons (synapses) where cell-to-cell communication takes place.

-Mutations in the LGI1 gene likely disrupt the function of epitempin.
-It is unclear how the altered protein leads to seizure activity in the brain.
+Variants in the LGI1 or RELN gene may impair the formation or function of synapses.
+Abnormal communication between neurons can lead to seizure activity in the brain.

 Inheritance

-This condition is inherited in an autosomal dominant pattern, which means one copy of the altered LGI1 gene in each cell is sufficient to raise the risk of developing epilepsy.
-About two-thirds of people who inherit a mutation in this gene will develop seizures.
-In most cases, an affected person has one affected parent and other relatives with the condition.
+This condition is inherited in an autosomal dominant pattern, which means one copy of the altered gene in each cell is sufficient to raise the risk of developing epilepsy.
+About two-thirds of people who inherit an LGI gene variant will develop seizures.
+Some people who have the altered gene never develop the condition, which is known as reduced penetrance.
+The likelihood of developing seizures in people with a variant in RELN or other associated genes is unknown.
+Most people with ADEAF have one affected parent and other relatives with the condition.

 Other Names for This Condition